The Forest and the Trees: Scaling for Enterprise-Level Digital Accessibility

 Additionally, solutions should be tailored to the site in question.
 Every site has a different goal so that the solutions may be different.

-Hiring an IT Accessibility Coordinator can be very useful.
+Hiring an IT Accessibility Coordinator can be very useful to your enterprise’s digital accessibility.
 However, it is in an emerging field so much is learned on the job.
 It’s helpful to have this coordinator trained through a recognized program like the Trusted Tester Program or through one of the other badging programs because it helps with consistency in reporting.
 Accessibility Coordinators know and understand the ADA, Sections 504 and 508, state accessibility laws, and standards like WCAG.
 It’s also helpful to be familiar with web development and design.

 IT Accessibility Coordinator responsibilities: